8 Things to Know Before Visiting Bergen Norway

 A fjord is simply a narrow, deep, and prolonged sea or lake drain, with steep walls on three sides.
 The fjord’s inner section is called the sea bottom.
 The opening near the sea is called the mouth and is often shallow.
 When the body of water is wider than it is long, it is not considered a fjord.
 Instead, it’s referred to as a cove or bay.

-1. It’s probably going to rain during your visit.
+Unfortunately, it’s probably going to rain during your visit.

 There’s little doubt that you’ll want to bring a rain jacket.
 However, if you’re planning on spending any significant time outside you may want to consider bringing a heavyweight waterproof rain suit.
 Also, if you’re considering doing any hiking up on any of the nearby fjords it is most likely a necessity.